One of the most common barriers in decision making is not knowing how to make a decision in the first place.

 One way around this is to make effective decisions as opposed to perfect ones.
 As General George S. Patton said, 'A good plan, violently executed now, is better than a perfect plan next week'.

-In a similar vein, further barriers in decision making is the desire to avoid negative consequences and unpleasant aspects.
+In a similar vein, further barriers in decision making are the desires to avoid negative consequences and unpleasant aspects.
 This may lead to indecision, or simply the choosing of a safe option to avoid controversy.
 This can be especially tricky because often times there are unexpected consequences to any decision.

 The reason things are unexpected is that they are unexpected!
 It's just not possible to predict these.
 Life happens and the world is chaotic.
 A useful skill is to be able to use whatever occurs so that you still get to achieve your outcome.
-Read on for more barriers in decision making...
+That means you keep your goal in mind, but be flexible in how you achieve it.